Kosisochi/DataAnalysisPortfolio/Myntra Product Catalog Project/README.md

 )
 ```

-A new column called Gender Group wascreated to group the gender into  3 major groups
+A new column called Gender Group was created to group the gender into  3 major groups: Male, Female & Unisex

 ```sql
 GenderGroup =